h4ckd0tm3/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 The following topics aim to enhance the security of a server by implementing a series of measures aimed at reducing vulnerabilities and minimizing potential attack surfaces on an OS level:

-### Booloader (Grub)
+### Bootloader (Grub)

 To ensure that a user cannot change the kernel or distribution, it is recommended to change access to the bootloader config files.
-To completely further a boot into another OS on the computer, the bios should have a admin password set.
+To completely thwart a boot into another OS on the computer, the bios should have a admin password set.

 Steps for root for grub:
 1. Set the owner and group of ```/etc/grub.conf and /etc/grub.d``` or in some cases ```/etc/default/grub```